-From time to time from 2001 to 2010 I sent out a personal reflection and report to the PCDForum board, advisers, and newsletter subscribers.
-These track the progress of the Forum’s work and my thinking from the build up to 9/11 through the immediate aftermath of the 2008 financial crash and the early days of the Obama administration.
-These reports are part of the Forum’s historical record.
+These reports track my take on unfolding national and global events the Living Economies Forum (LEF) response.
+Reports from 2001 thru 2010 were written for the PCDForum board, advisers, and newsletter subscribers.
+These track my thinking and priorities from the build up to 9/11 through the immediate aftermath of the 2008 financial crash and the early days of the Obama administration.
+Reports since 2010 are an abridged version of reports to the LEF board and major funders.
+All are part of the Forum’s historical record.

 July 2010 Reflections on progress toward building a new economy movement, a positive policy agenda, and a strategy for advancing economic transformation.